 production of acid from the glands in the stomach wall.
 Thus, water provides the only natural

 protection against the acid in the stomach, from base upward.

-Instead of reaching for medication or antacids for
+Instead of reaching for medication or antacids for digestive

-body wants, needs, and is calling for.
+the body wants, needs, and is calling for.